automationhacks/automationhacks.github.io/_posts/2020-06-24-equivalence-partitioning-and-boundary-value-analysis.md

 What if you had to design test cases for a Text box which is used to enter a phone no.

-Let&#8217;s say you have following business rules to validate:
+Let's say you have following business rules to validate:

   * Phone nos must be between 10 to 13 digits
   * Phone nos must have positive integers (0 &#8211; 9)